marijnh/Eloquent-JavaScript/14_dom.md

 {{index "programming language", [interface, design], [DOM, interface]}}

 Using cryptic numeric codes to represent node types is not a very JavaScript-like thing to do.
 Later in this chapter, we'll see that other parts of the DOM interface also feel cumbersome and alien.
-The reason for this is that the DOM wasn't designed for just JavaScript.
+The reason for this is that the DOM interface wasn't designed for just JavaScript.
 Rather, it tries to be a language-neutral interface that can be used in other systems as well—not just for HTML but also for ((XML)), which is a generic ((data format)) with an HTML-like syntax.

 {{index consistency, integration}}